 Prior to her employment at the GCSP, she worked for the United Nations High Commissioner for Refugees (UNHCR) in Athens (Greece), and the World Organisation Against Torture (OMCT) in Geneva.

 Anne-Caroline speaks English, French, Greek, Spanish, Italian and German.

-Head of Global Risk and Resilience
+Head of Global and Emerging Risks

 Manager, Terrorism-Joint Analysis Group (T-JAG) at the GCSP

 Jean-Paul Rouiller was born on April 8, 1967 in Saint Maurice, Switzerland.
 He worked for the Swiss Federal Office of Police (Fedpol) from December 2003 to January 2010, creating the first Counter-terrorism Unit within the Swiss Federal Criminal Police (SFCP).
 He then developed the structures and concepts of the first counter-terrorism analysis unit of the SFCP (in charge of intelligence collection and risk analysis in the field of counter-terrorism and terrorism).